42BV/rest-secure-spring-boot-starter/README.md

 - The @CurrentUser annotation may be used to annotate a controller method argument to inject the current custom user.
 - This autoconfiguration removes the concern of a so called "role prefix".
 Your domain roles are not mandatory to have this.
 E.g. User domain objects will have an ADMIN role instead of ROLE_ADMIN.

-## Usage
+## Setup for internal database users store

+1. Prerequisites
+ - You must have the following components in your application:
+   * A database table where the users are stored.
+   * A custom User domain class that maps on this database table using JPA.
+   * A custom `UserRepository` that provides a method to obtain a custom User by the field that will be used as username using spring-data-jpa.

-1. The maven dependency you need:
+ - The maven dependencies you need:

 ```xml
 <dependency>